 —by Kate Feil, Story City Historical Society Director

-In 1913, twenty-nine homes and buildings were built in Story City.
-Six of the 1913 homes were built in what was called the Sanitarium Addition, which is the 300 block of Lafayette Ave.
-This article features two of these homes, the Andrew Valen Home and the Even Amlund Home.
-In the upcoming weeks we will feature the other homes in the Sanitarium Addition as well as the Sanitarium building.
+This article features two of the six homes that were built in the Sanitarium Addition in 1913, the Mrs. Anna Ersland Home and the Gudmond Amlund Home.
+The Sanitarium Addition is in the 300 block of Lafayette Ave.
 The Historical Society has installed an exhibit on the Century Homes at the Bertha Bartlett Public Library, 503 Broad St. In December, the exhibit at the library will rotate and feature the Sanitarium Addition Homes.
 Driving tour maps of all of the homes and buildings are available at the library or at the Carriage House Museum, 619 Grand Ave.

-(This is the third in a continuing series of articles featuring the various century homes and buildings of Story City, as compiled and researched by Story City Historical Society Director Kate Feil.)
+(This is the fourth in a continuing series of articles featuring the various century homes and buildings of Story City, as compiled and researched by Story City Historical Society Director Kate Feil.)